Chicory

 To grow sugarloaf chicory, it is important to know a few tips.
 Seeds can be sown directly in spring or summer, provided temperatures are mild and constant.
 They are best planted in well-drained, fertile, slightly acidic soil.
 To prepare the land, it is advisable to weed it thoroughly and incorporate a little compost or organic fertilizer to enrich the soil.
 To sow, simply bury the seeds…

-The full growing instructions for this plant are reserved for our subscribers.
+The full growing guide for this plant is available to subscribers only.

 Chicory sugar loaf